A Brief History of Android: Company, OS Versions, Features

 Android 7.0 Nougat

 Google’s 2016 Nougat empowered smartphones with split-screen support, so two applications could run on the screen at the same time.
-It also introduced a customizable pull-down menu, fingerprint swipe-down gesture, and a new set of emojis.
+It also introduced a customizable pull-down menu, a fingerprint swipe-down gesture, and a new set of emojis.
 However, major enhancements lied behind the scenes and included support for the Vulkan API and a new approach to future updates.

 Android 8.0 Oreo